rradczewski/ymmv/_posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Craftsperson.md

 ---
 layout: post
-title: "Continuing my journey as a Freelance Software Craftsman"
+title: "Continuing my journey as a Freelance Software Craftsperson"
 image: /assets/continuing_background.jpg
 image_preview: /assets/continuing_background_preview.jpg
 image_alt: A railroad, meant as a metaphor for travelling and continuing my journey
-excerpt: After spending the last two years at vaamo, working on a lot of very interesting and most diverse projects with an awesome team, I decided that it is time for me to continue my journey as a freelance software craftsman, so now I’m looking for teams and projects to work with in order to create awesome products and to help them shape their culture.
+excerpt: After spending the last two years at vaamo, working on a lot of very interesting and most diverse projects with an awesome team, I decided that it is time for me to continue my journey as a freelance software craftsperson, so now I’m looking for teams and projects to work with in order to create awesome products and to help them shape their culture.
 ---

 *This post is republished from [medium](https://medium.com/@rradczewski/continuing-my-journey-as-a-freelance-software-craftsman-4df60f023f20)*

 It's been about five years now since [Jan](https://twitter.com/janernsting) introduced me to the wonderful community that is Software Craftsmanship and the SoCraTes conferences, something for which I'm infinitely grateful to him.

-After spending the last two years at [vaamo](https://codecraft.vaamo.de), working on a lot of very interesting and most diverse projects with an awesome team, I decided that it is time for me to continue my journey as a freelance software craftsman, so now *I'm looking for teams and projects to work with in order to create awesome products and to help them shape their culture.*
+After spending the last two years at [vaamo](https://codecraft.vaamo.de), working on a lot of very interesting and most diverse projects with an awesome team, I decided that it is time for me to continue my journey as a freelance software craftsperson, so now *I'm looking for teams and projects to work with in order to create awesome products and to help them shape their culture.*

 If you're interested in me working with you, don't hesitate to [get in touch with me](mailto:raimo@craftswerk.io)!